ochen1/BetterDiscordPlugins/NitroAdblock/README.md

 # Nitro Adblock
 Prevents Nitro ads from existing in the DMs list.

-Specifically, this plugin remvoes the "Nitro" channel.
+Specifically, this plugin removes the "Nitro" channel.

 ## Todo
 Also remove notification badge from appearing.